Swiss Parliament Acknowledges Genocidal Nature of 1930s Famine in Ukraine

 AI

 Stefanchuk stated that the declaration acknowledges the deliberate and systematic starvation of a national, ethnic, racial, or religious group as an act of genocide.
-He called it a historic decision and an important step towards restoring justice and honoring the memory of the victims.
-The declaration was approved by the Swiss with 123 votes in favor, 58 against, and 7 abstentions.
+He called it a historic decision and an important step towards restoring and honoring the memory of the victims.
+The declaration was approved by the Swiss Parliament with 123 votes in favor, 58 against, and abstentions.

 The declaration notes that approximately four million Ukrainians, two million Kazakhs, and hundreds of thousands of Russians died during the famine in Ukraine in 1932 and 1933.
 It specifically states that the National Council recognizes the deliberate and systematic actions that lead to mass famine as an act of genocide, with the intention of destroying a national, ethnic, racial, or religious group in whole or in part.

-The Holodomor has been recognized as genocide by the parliaments of around 30 countries, as well as the and the .
+The Holodomor has been recognized as genocide by the parliaments of around 30 countries, as well as the European Parliament and the .
 This recognition serves as an important acknowledgement of the suffering and loss endured by the Ukrainian people during this tragic event.

 Read More @ euromaidanpress.com